pantheon-systems/documentation/source/content/guides/new-dashboard/02-workspaces.md

 ### Create a New Workspace

-To create a new workspace from the dashboard, click the Organization’s name and icon in the upper left, and select **Create New Workspace** from the drop-down menu.
+To create a new Workspace from the Dashboard, click the Organization’s name and icon in the upper left, and select **Create New Workspace** from the drop-down menu.

 ![A screenshot of creating a Workspace](../../../images/dashboard/new-dashboard/create-workspace.png)